 Elasticsearch

-The Elasticsearch origin is a multithreaded origin that reads data from an Elasticsearch cluster, including Elastic Cloud clusters (formerly Found clusters) and Amazon Elasticsearch Service clusters.
+The Elasticsearch origin is a multithreaded origin that reads data from an Elasticsearch cluster, including Elastic Cloud clusters and Amazon OpenSearch Service clusters (formerly Amazon Elasticsearch Service).
 For information about supported versions, see Supported Systems and Versions.

 The origin generates a record for each Elasticsearch document.